 Transition isn’t just about the students.
 Parents often worry about the process too.
-At Regents Park, we want to make sure that mums and dads are kept informed and are just as supported during this important time.
-We hold a Year 6 Parents’ Evening where parents can meet senior leaders and the Head of Year 7, as well as learn more about routines and expectations.
+At Regents Park, we want to make sure that parents are kept informed and are just as supported during this important time.
+Usually, we hold a Year 6 Parents’ Evening where parents can meet senior leaders and the Head of Year 7, as well as learn more about routines and expectations.
 It is also the perfect time to ask any questions.
 This year the Year 6 Parents' Evening has had to be cancelled due to Covid but we are hopeful to meet parents at other events next term.
 In the meantime we will keep the website updated with information, contacts and even a video event!

 Contact with Parents

-Other events that support Year 7 parents include a Welcome Evening and a Subject Parents' Evening.
+Other planned events that support Year 7 parents include a Welcome Evening and a Subject Parents' Evening.